populse/mia_processes/docs/source/documentation/bricks/preprocess/others/GradientThreshold.rst

 GradientThreshold brick
 ============

-Computes a threshold from the histogram of the magnitude gradient image using a segmentation of the input image
+Computes a threshold from the histogram of the magnitude gradient image using a segmentation of the input image.

 Adapted from https://github.com/nipreps/mriqc/blob/e021008da0a2ef1c48e882baf932139a673349f9/mriqc/workflows/anatomical.py#L1039